JunhyeonKwon/junhyeonkwon.github.io/_pages/about.md

   - /about.html
 ---

-I am a Research Associate in the Department of Mathematics at University of Houston (supervisor: [Mikyoung Jun](https://sites.google.com/view/mikyoung-jun/home)).
+I am a post-doctoral fellow in the Department of Mathematics at University of Houston (supervisor: [Mikyoung Jun](https://sites.google.com/view/mikyoung-jun/home)).
 Prior to joining the University of Houston, I earned a Ph.D. in Statistics from Seoul National University in August 2021 (supervisor: [Hee-Seok Oh](https://sites.google.com/site/heeseokoh)).
-My current research interests include, but are not limited to, multiscale methods in statistics, spatial statistics, and time series analysis.
-I am particularly interested in developing and applying the statistical methodology to analyze the data which are sampled at irregular observation sites such as earthquakes.
+My research interests include, but are not limited to, multiscale methods in statistics, spatial statistics, and time series analysis.

+I am a statistician who is dedicated to understanding inhomogeneous characteristics in natural phenomena.
+I focus on the adaptive modeling of local data structure.
+This is enabled by my understanding of domain knowledge and the statistical insights that arise from it.
+Currently, I am interested in developing statistical methods motivated by inhomogeneous data generated from earthquake occurrences such as their locations, occurrence times, fault orientations, and seismic waves.
+Simultaneously, I intend my statistical approaches to be general so that they can be readily applied to other data such as crimes, infectious diseases, wind directions, and economic indicators.

 <!--
 run this code on terminal